Using the Psoas Muscle to Transition from Upward Dog to Downward Dog

 The abdominals act across the front of the lumbar (and thoracic) spine and can be used (in opposition) to the erectors to bend the lumbar spine forwards or fix the spine in place (in this case ab tension and spinal erector tension are approximately equal.)
 The abdominals (apart from the transverse abdominus) do not act directly on the inter lumbar vertebral joints.
 They act on the lumbar spine indirectly by pulling mainly on the ribs and the pelvis.

-Rather than flexing or bending the lumbar spine these fascicles may act to support the lumbar spine in opposition (or cooperation) with the spinal erectors and parasplinalis muscles that act on the back of the spine.
+Rather than flexing or bending the lumbar spine these fascicles may act to support the lumbar spine in opposition (or cooperation) with the spinal erectors and paraspinalis muscles that act on the back of the spine.
 They may act to fine tune the tension on each lumbar joint so that the pressure on each disc, from front to back, is equalized, or at least brought within a tolerable range for the discs.

 (Read about tensegrity for more on using tension to integrate the body.)

-For the psoas to be able to act as a stabilizer and exert this equalizing force, first of all it needs to be able to lengthen and contract depending on the position that the body is in.
+For the psoas to be able to act as a stabilizer and exert this equalizing force, first of all it needs to be able to lengthen and activate depending on the position that the body is in.

 If the psoas isn't activated, then other muscles may come into play to compensate.